alimehr75/Devops_Challanges/uwsgi-task/uwsgi_task.md

     4. `source .venv/bin/activate`
     5. `pip3 install django`
     6. `pip3 install wheel uwsgi`
-    7. `django-admin start project config` --> at first make a dir named config cuz i need have main settings and config be in a config name dir (its for being clarity)
+    7. `django-admin startproject config` --> at first creat project named config cuz i need have main settings and config files be in a config  dir (its for being clarity)
-    8. `mv config gholam` # here a picture of tree
+    8. `mv config gholam`
     9. `echo "gholam.com  192.168.4.108" >> /etc/hosts` with root to set a local domain name
-    10. for checking is every thing okay far now ,i need to add the server ip and gholam.com to `gholam/config/settings.py` in `ALLOWED-HOSTS = ['192.168.4.108','gholam.com','www.gholam.com']`
+    10. For checking is every thing okay far now ,add the server ip and gholam.com to `gholam/config/settings.py` in `ALLOWED-HOSTS = ['192.168.4.108','gholam.com','www.gholam.com']`
     11. add static files to project `STATIC_ROOT = Path.joinpath(BASE_DIR,'static/')`
         > _Note_ : **pathlib** is better than **os** module in python ;)